intermine/dagify/README.md

 Install dev-dependencies:

 ```:sh

-npm install .
+$ npm install
 ```

 Build everything

 ```:sh

-make
+$ make
 ```

 This produces:

 * `dagify.js`, the main library file
-* `ontology-widget.js`, A wrapper around the library in the Report Widget interface
+* `ontology-widget.js`,a wrapper around the library in the Report Widget interface
 * `demo.js`, a demonstration web-app.
 * `dist`, a directory containing all the files needed for use as a report widget.